jhbrito/SatFire/readme.md

 python -m pip install --user numpy scipy matplotlib ipython jupyter pandas sympy nose 	"Probably this lib is not necessary

 python -m pip install -U PySide2 --user "This is to install QT for Python to use in the interface

+pip install tensorflow==2.0.0 " tensorflow 2.1.0 will not work properly on cpu version

+pip install Keras